shubhampachori12110095/trucks-and-drones/docs/tutorials/chap_1_basic_idea.rst

 Chapter 1 - Indroduction and Basic Ideas
 ========================================

-The Tutorials sections aims to provide an overview of the develepoment process for the module ``RL-TSP-VRP-D``.
-Since the project was developed with high flexibility in mind, this section will also provide a better understanding on how the module can be utilized.
+The Tutorials sections aims to provide an overview of the develepoment for the module ``RL-TSP-VRP-D``.
+Since the project was developed with high flexibility in mind, it can be difficult to comprehend the module in all its details.
+Thats why the tutorial section aims to explain the details behind the development and at the same time provides a better understanding on how the module can be utilized.
 The reasoning behind the highly flexible approach is to create the possibility to explore a wide range of reinforcement learning implementations to solve different version of the travelling salesman (TSP) and vehicle routing problem (VRP).
-Another example for the necessity of flexibility is the option to use drones or robots as an extention to TSP and VRP.
+Another example for the flexibility is the option to use drones or robots as an extention to TSP and VRP.

 With the first chapter the basic ideas and approaches will be presented.
 At the same time, some first ideas to which extend the module should be flexible will be explored.
-More detailes on that will follow in the next chapters.
+More details on that will follow in the next chapters.

 Vehicles
 ********

 The vehicle routing problem is an extension to the travelling saleman problem.
 While TSP only uses one vehicle, the VRP has to be solved for multiple vehicles.
 Another extension is the usage of drones or robots, which can be transported by the standard vehicles.
-The drones or robots can differ to the standard vehicles by the cargo space, the range and the way they travel.
+The drones or robots can differ to the standard vehicles.
 For example, drones can travel by air while standard vehicles and robots can only travel by street.
-Both drones and robots can also have a limited range, which can be simulted by a battery that needs to be recharged.
+Both drones and robots can also have a limited range (simulated by a battery that needs to be recharged).
 The following questions explore the options for vehicles:

 - How many standard vehicles, drones and robots?
 - Can the vehicle be used as a transporter for other vehicles?